 Last week we discussed what a Basin is and how the word is used in the oil and gas industry.
-I used the same map below last week, since it perfectly illustrates the locations of all the basins, tight sands, and shale plays that are located within the United States of America.
-If you did not read last week's blog be sure to check it out to get a better understanding of basin and can differentiate basins from tight sand.
+If you did not read last week’s blog be sure to check it out to get a better understanding of basin and can differentiate basins from tight sand.

-I have read numerous articles from industry resources- it seems that "Tight Sand" is not the only way to refer to tight Sands.
+“Tight Sand” is not the only way to refer to tight Sands.
 You may also hear it referred to as: Tight Sand, Tight Gas, Tight Gas Reservoir, or even Tight Gas Sands were all thrown around in the different articles.

-The term I am going to use throughout this article is "Tight Sand."
-However, Tight Sand does not have a formal definition, which drives me crazy.
+The term I am going to use throughout this article is “Tight Sand.”
+However, Tight Sand does not have a formal definition.
 The definitions vary as much as the phrase is used.
-I am going to do my best to compile all the different definitions make sure we all have some kind of understanding.
-Bear with me my friends.
+Below we do our best to give an overview of the term and how it is referenced throughout the industry.

-The above definition is the most agreed upon from all the research I have done.
+The above definition is the most agreed upon.
 If you understand that definition outright, you get a gold star.
-I,however, need it broken down a bit more.
+However, if not, bear with us and keep reading…

 - Low permeability is when it takes A LOT of pressure to squeeze fluid through a rock.